Nic30/hwt/README.md

 ## Example

-* AxiLiteEndpoint is derived from BusEndpoint class and implements slave decoder for AxiLite bus
+* AxiLiteEndpoint is derived from BusEndpoint class and implements slave decoder for AxiLite bus (AxiLiteEndpoint is component which takes c-like struct and generates address encoder)

 ```python
 from hwt.synthesizer.utils import toRtl